pantheon-systems/documentation/source/content/guides/decoupled-sites/04-site.md

 ## Before You Begin

 You should have the **Decoupled** tab enabled in your dashboard after onboarding.
-To begin using Pantheon Decoupled, ensure you meet the following prerequisites:
+To begin using Front-End Site, ensure you meet the following prerequisites:

 * Your site repository is in GitHub.